+Washington law specifically allows out-of-basin mitigation.
+RCW 90.74.020 (for public infrastructure projects, "the departments of ecology and fish and wildlife may not limit the scope of options in a mitigation plan to areas on or near the project site, or to habitat types of the same type as contained on the project site").
+This is consistent with the requirements of the Corps.
 See 33 C.F.R 320(r) at n.1.
-Off-site mitigation is also consistent with Ecology's guidance on functions in the impacted basin.
-In addition, the Port is creating high quality wetlands at the 65acre Auburn site, which includes open water for waterfowl habitat.
-The Board also concludes the Port's functional assessment of wetlands was sufficient to provide Ecology with reasonable assurance.
-The Board finds use of WFAM was not necessary, wetland mitigation.
+Off-site mitigation is also consistent with Ecology's guidance on wetland mitigation.
 However, out-of-basin mitigation should occur only after all reasonable inbasin options have been evaluated.
 Acceptable reasons for choosing out-of-basin options include whether available options in-basin are sustainable and/or in-basin opportunities conflict with important public health or safety policies, as here with the need to minimize bird-strike potentials at the airport.

 The evidence presented at the trial showed the Port was somewhat limited in its ability to create new wetlands in-basin due to the FAA's requirement forbidding the creation of new wetlands within 10,000 feet of a runway.
 Under FAA rules, wildlife attractants, such as wetlands, may be sited no closer than 10,000 feet from turbine aircraft movement areas.
-The FAA imposed this requirement as a condition of its 1997 Record of Decision approving the new Third Runway.
-With the exceptions noted above and in consideration of the FAA requirement the Port and Ecology worked to devise a mitigation plan, which replaces all impacted wetland of options in a mitigation plan to areas on or near the project site, or to habitat types of the same type as contained on the project site").
-This is consistent with the requirements of the Corps.
+The FAA imposed this requirement as a condition of its 1997 Record of Decision approving the new

+Third Runway.
+With the exceptions noted above and in consideration of the FAA requirement the Port and Ecology worked to devise a mitigation plan, which replaces all impacted wetland functions in the impacted basin.
+In addition, the Port is creating high quality wetlands at the 65-acre Auburn site, which includes open water for waterfowl habitat.
-PCHB 01-160

-based on the fact WFAM does not apply to sloped wetlands, and would therefore be applicable to only 23% of the wetlands on site.
+The Board also concludes the Port's functional assessment of wetlands was sufficient to provide Ecology with reasonable assurance.
+The Board finds use of WFAM was not necessary, based on the fact WFAM does not apply to sloped wetlands, and would therefore be applicable to only 23% of the wetlands on site.